parisba/SAConEU19/SAConBerlin2019_presentation.md

 What you have built is a great prototype of a predictive product, but you still have to push it through the engineering roadmap.
 What you need is a team of professional Software Engineers by your side to take your (disposable) proof of concept and turn it into a performant, reliable, loosely coupled and scalable system!

+^ Having basic (or even advanced) programming skills is key to put your end to end experiment together, however it does not mean that you have created an application that is production ready.
+Unless you have come into Data Science and Machine Learning (ML) from an IT background and have tangible experience into building enterprise, distributed, solid systems, your Jupyter notebook does not qualify as a great piece of software and sadly does not make you a Software Engineer!

+---

+^ What you have built is a great prototype of a predictive product, but you still have to push it through the engineering roadmap.
+What you need is a team of professional Software Engineers by your side to take your (disposable) proof of concept and turn it into a performant, reliable, loosely coupled and scalable system!